binocarlos/powerstrip-weave/README.md

     binocarlos/powerstrip-weave expose 10.255.0.1/8
 ```

+You could even run `weave run` using this method although it would not wait for the weave network to be connected if you use this method.

 ## shutdown

 To shutdown cleanly (i.e. close the plugin / weave and remove the wait-for-weave volume container):